Apply for a birth certificate

 - an executor of their estate, administrator or trustee – evidence of authority is needed

 - someone with written authority or power of attorney – evidence of authority is needed.

-If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and why you are applying eg - executor, settling an estate.
+If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and give a reason for applying eg – parent applying for their child's certificate, executor settling a deceased estate.

 Birth records more than 100 years old

 Anyone can access a historical birth certificate and they are commonly used to research family histories.
 Please allow approximately 30 days (plus postage time) to receive the certificate.

 What you'll need

 We'll need basic information about the person, such as names of parents, and date and place of birth.
 Let us know if the information isn't available – eg an adult separated from their birth family at a young age.

 Applicants need to prove their identity and provide photo ID – except for historical applications.
 You will need either a: